-Risk In Force Coverage PMIERs MRA Reduction (2) \$22,587 \$1,867 \$666
+Risk In Force Coverage PMIERs MRA Reduction (3) \$23,572 \$1,940 \$733

-- 1) Through December 31, 2022, Radian Guaranty has entered into six fully collateralized reinsurance arrangements with the Eagle Re Issuers, of which five remain active as of December 31, 2022.
+- 1) Through September 30, 2022, Radian Guaranty has entered into six fully collateralized reinsurance arrangements with the Eagle Re Issuers.
 The Eagle Re Issuers are not subsidiaries or affiliates of Radian Guaranty.
-Based on the accounting guidance that addresses VIEs, we have not consolidated any of the Eagle Re Issuers in our consolidated financial statements. - PMIERs MRA Reduction represents the reduction in the Minimum Required Assets as of Q4 2022, which is a risk-based minimum required asset amount, as defined in PMIERs. - 3) Delinquency % represents the percentage of risk in force that is 60 or more days delinquent. - 4) When the predetermined delinquency trigger % is reached, then the amortization of the issued notes stops and coverage remains constant. - 5) Based on the current level of defaults reported to us, Eagle Re 2019-1 and Eagle Re 2018-1 insurance-linked notes are currently subject to a delinquency trigger event.
-Both the amortization of the outstanding reinsurance coverage amount pursuant to our reinsurance arrangements with the Eagle Re Issuers and the amortization of the principal amount of the related insurance-linked notes issued by the Eagle Re Issuers have been suspended and will continue to be suspended during the pendency of the trigger event. - 6) Attachment % represents the amount of cumulative paid losses as a percentage of initial and current risk in force, respectively, that Radian retains prior to the reinsurance provided through the insurance-linked notes structure absorbing losses. - 7) Detachment % represents the amount of cumulative paid losses as a percentage of initial and current risk in force, respectively, that must be reached before Radian starts absorbing losses again.
+Based on the accounting guidance that addresses VIEs, we have not consolidated any of the Eagle Re Issuers in our consolidated financial statements. - 2) Effective September 26, 2022, Radian Guaranty exercised its optional clean-up call right to terminate Radian Guaranty's excess-of-loss reinsurance agreements with Eagle Re 2020-2 Ltd. In connection with the termination of Radian Guaranty's excess-of-loss reinsurance agreement with Eagle Re 2020-2 Ltd. the insurance-linked notes issued by Eagle Re 2020-2 Ltd. were redeemed in full with a distribution of remaining collateral assets.
+As part of the redemption, Radian Guaranty expensed \$2.8 million of unamortized issuance expenses, that were not fully amortized prior to the clean-up call. - 3) PMIERs MRA Reduction represents the reduction in the Minimum Required Assets as of Q3 2022, which is a risk-based minimum required asset amount, as defined in PMIERs. - 4) Delinquency % represents the percentage of risk in force that is 60 or more days delinquent. - 5) When delinquency trigger % is reached then the amortization of the issued notes stops and coverage remains constant. - 6) Based on the current level of defaults reported to us, Eagle Re 2019-1 and Eagle Re 2018-1 insurance-linked notes are currently subject to a delinquency trigger event.
+Both the amortization of the outstanding reinsurance coverage amount pursuant to our reinsurance arrangements with the Eagle Re Issuers and the amortization of the principal amount of the related insurance-linked notes issued by the Eagle Re Issuers have been suspended and will continue to be suspended during the pendency of the trigger event. - 7) Attachment % represents the amount of cumulative paid losses as a percentage of initial and current risk in force, respectively, that Radian retains prior to the reinsurance provided through the Insurance-Linked Notes structure absorbing losses. - 8) Detachment % represents the amount of cumulative paid losses as a percentage of initial and current risk in force, respectively, that must be reached before Radian starts absorbing losses again.